 Cylinder Power Balance Test

-A cylinder power balance test tests each cylinder’s effectiveness compared to the others.
-A weak cylinder could be caused an ignition, fuel delivery, or mechanical problem such as a faulty valve or worn piston rings.
-As this question suggests, there may be one or more cylinder involved.
+A cylinder power balance test tests each cylinder's effectiveness compared to the others.
+A weak cylinder could be caused by an ignition, fuel delivery, or mechanical problems such as a faulty valve or worn piston rings.
+As this question suggests, there may be one or more cylinders involved.
 A faulty head gasket, cracked cylinder head or block will cause an rpm drop on adjacent cylinders.